last-resort-gaming/LRG-YAINA/Templates/zeus/readme.md

 ## Step 4: Request Mission (curator)

 * Right click on our zeus-template.Altis folder and select "Add to Zip"
-* Get that zip to Angry Salad via this [Google Form](https://goo.gl/forms/8wKrU3Bg7kfjcb2n1)
+* Send that ZIP to any member of the Server Team for them to deploy it

 ## Step 5: Test Mission (admin)

 * Deploy the zip to the test server
-* Drag the zip to: EU1/Utils/build-zeusday-pbo.bat
+* Drag the zip onto: `EU1/Batch Files/Build Zeusday PBO.bat`
 * Ensure successful output and that the ZeusDayName is in the server\mpmissions folder
 * Connect to test server
 * Issue !mission ZeusDayName